parisGPB/Neural-Style-Transfer/README.md

 - **Using all 16 convolutional layers of VGG-19 for style inference**: Instead of using just some layers for the style feature extraction, the paper proposes to use all the convolutional layers of the VGG19.

 - **Activation Shift of gram matrix**
 In general, the outputs of the image are scarce: in all the layers, each filter has few activations different from the    spatial dimensions.
-This results in the scattering ot the Gram matrices, at the expense of the transfer quality of the style.
+This results in the scattering of the Gram matrices, at the expense of the transfer quality of the style.
 Gram matrices contain a large number of zero entries, leaving too much freedom for the optimization procedure to interpret them incorrectly.
 This problem can be reduced by applying changed activations to eliminate dispersion.

 | Original Gram Matrix | Gram Matrix with Shift activation |
 |:--------------------:|:---------------------------------:|